 Answer: In places with uncertain handling of milk, I suggest flash-pasteurizing the milk.
 MERS in the Middle East but India and any country can face challenges with TB, Brucellosis, etc in the animals.
 Many nomadic people are fine with raw milk but they are used to it.
 Testing can ensure cafe raw milk but few people have that ability.
 I include an easy home-pasteurization method in the back of CAMEL CRAZY.

 Q9.
-Can adults who do not have any health issues, benefit by consuming camel milk on a regular basis?
-If so, then what are the health benefits and what should be the dosage for an adult per day?
+Can adults who do not have any health issues, benefit from consuming camel milk on a regular basis?
+If so, then what are the health benefits, and what should be the dosage for an adult per day?

 Answer: Yes they can.
 The suggested serving sizes and schedule are in the back of CAMEL CRAZY.

 Q11.
-My 20 year old has autism, but now the doctors say that it is schizo-affective disorder.
+My 20-year-old has autism, but now the doctors say that it is a schizo-affective disorder.
 So can autism turn into schizo-affective disorder?

 Answer: It cannot “turn into it” but it can be comorbid (occur together).
 A certain percentage of people with ASD do develop other psychiatric conditions including these schizo disorders.
 Please use medication but also try a very organic diet and camel milk for it.
 Some patients with schizoaffective and schizophrenia report doing better on it.

 Q12.
 What should be the maximum amount of camel milk for a 5-year-old kid?
 Is it okay to give him both cow and camel milk together?

 Answer: All info on this in CAMEL CRAZY.

 Q13.
 My son is 4 years old.
 I’m interested in your opinion on stem cells.
 Can you elaborate further based on your knowledge and experience of camel milk and stem cells have registered success stories?